 The PSA report "Right-touch assurance assessment for sonographers" was made available to the public in July 2019.
-The SCoR, BMUS and other stakeholders were disappointed and concerned by the conclusions which overturned the recommendations of the PSA's own internal public advisory panel that had been constituted for the review and had recommended statutory registration.

-Following its publication the SCoR and BMUS in conjunction with other stakeholders has been in contact with senior NHS and government officials to try and achieve statutory registration for all sonographers and recognition of title.
+The SCoR, BMUS, RCR, CASE and other stakeholders were disappointed and concerned by the conclusions which overturned the recommendations of the PSA's own internal public advisory panel that had been constituted for the review and had recommended statutory registration.
+Following its publication they have been in contact with senior NHS and government officials to try and achieve statutory registration for all sonographers and recognition of title.
 This is to both protect the public and to allow the proposed HEE career structure for sonographers to be fully realised.
+Statutory registration for sonographers remains the policy of the SCoR, BMUS, RCR and CASE.